-(4) Professional male contestants may not wear a shirt or Gi.
-Shirts are permitted for professional female contestants and all amateur contestants.
+(4) Male contestants may not wear a shirt or top.

-(5) Female contestants shall wear a sports bra.
+(5) Female contestants shall wear a sports bra and may wear a shirt.
 Any padding for a sports bra shall be secured to the fabric of the bra.

 (6) No piercing accessories are permitted.